MarcialRosales/rabbitmq-ldap-integration/only-authentication/README.md

 In this scenario, we are not going to configure authorization, i.e. users will be allowed to access any resource on any vhost.

-No users will have the `administrator` tag but all users will have the `management` tag.
+No users will have the `administrator` *user tag* but all users will have the `management` tag.
 This is the role required to access the management plugin (console and/or api).

 ## 1. Set up OpenLDAP

-Run `start.sh` script to launch **OpenLDAP**.
+To run this scenario, we are going to jump onto the `only-authentication` folder.
+From this folder, we run **OpenLDAP** Within `only-authentication` folder, run `start.sh` script to launch **OpenLDAP**.
 It will run with just one root DN and one user.
 See details below:
   - Root DN: `dc=example,dc=com`
   - Default user's distinguish name `cn=admin,dc=example,dc=com` and password `admin`.

-Copy `../.ldaprc` to your home directory.
+Preferably copy `../.ldaprc` file to your home directory.
 This file provides default values to the *LDAP* commands we will run later on otherwise we would need to pass the credentials to our LDAP server on every command.

 To verify **OpenLDAP** is running, run the following command: